 The AoNB has also organised four stargazing events across the Chase, including one at Sixpenny Handley, about 10 miles from Shaftesbury.
 The full details are:

 Wednesday 19 February 2020, 7pm: Stargazing evening, Church Farm Caravan and Camping Park, High Street, Sixpenny Handley SP5 5ND

 GET REVITALISED GOLD HILL TO YOURSELF!

-Did you know that there are 58,000 cobbles on Gold Hill?
-And it’s no surprise that a few work loose every now and then, particularly as the hill is some 750 years old.
-But it had been seven years since the last clean-up, so you’ll be pleased to know that the hill – also known as Hovis Hill – has been spruced up ready for 2019..
+Did you know there are 58,000 cobbles on Gold Hill?
+And it’s no surprise that a few work loose every now and then, particularly as the hill is 750 years old.
+It had been eight years since the last clean-up but the hill – also known as Hovis Hill – was spruced up two years ago.

 The first stage of work, in 2017, saw missing cobbles replaced, others lifted and re-laid and the cobbled gutters recovered from under a blanket of silt.
 The areas around the benches at the top and down the hill were cleaned up, grass and dirt scraped from the hill sides and some overhanging flora cleared off the retaining old Abbey wall.

 Then in spring 2018, there was work to de-green the hill and take off the rest of the wall vegetation, followed by an autumn polish up of the 23 oak posts and handrail down the slope, all thanks to a grant from Tesco.
 Finally, the restored Hovis Loaf was returned in October.